Type: Service Design, Product Design

 4. INTERCEPT INTERVIEW

-We hit the streets of San José and found one tourist from the US after three hours.
-We did some quick card sorting activities to understand his expectations and experience as a tourist in Costa Rica.
+We hit the streets of San José and interviewed some tourists there.
+We did some quick card sorting activities to understand their expectations and experience as a tourist in Costa Rica.
 It was a challenging task given the COVID travel restrictions and San José not being a tourist destination.

 5. IN-DEPTH INTERVIEW